joeyblue27/Coffee-Sipper-Javascript-Quiz/README.md

     * You will be timed and when answered incorrectly time will be deducted.
     * Answer the questions correctly to move on to the next then view your scores.
     * 2 minutes to answer the questions correctly.
-    * 5 seconds get reduce from the timer for every incorrect answer.
+    * 5 seconds get reduced from the timer for every incorrect answer.
     * When completed enter your initials and save your score.

 ![image 1](./images/javaquiz.gif)